Welcome to the Global Conservatoire

 Global Conservatoire in the Digital Age (GLOCODA) is an Erasmus+ project financed with support from the European Commission.

-GLOCODA is part of Global Conservatoire, a digital collaboration between four partner institutions: The Royal Danish Academy of Music (RDAM), Royal College of Music (RCM), Manhattan School of Music (MSM), and University of Music and Performing Arts Vienna (mdw).
+GLOCODA is part of Global Conservatoire, a digital collaboration between five partner institutions: The Royal Danish Academy of Music (RDAM), Royal College of Music (RCM), Manhattan School of Music (MSM), University of Music and Performing Arts Vienna (mdw), and the Conservatorium van Amsterdam.